dadurigon/QuestAPI/README.md

 ```

 ## QuestAPI
-`QuestAPI` is what you interact with.
-It requires an authorizer(`QuestAuth`) so that all requests can be authorized.
+The `QuestAPI`  class requires an authorizer(`QuestAuth`)  on init so that all requests can be authorized.

 ```
 let api = QuestAPI(authorizor: auth)